ImperialCollegeLondon/pyrealm/CONTRIBUTING.md

 usage: run_benchmarking.py [-h] [--exclude EXCLUDE] [--n-runs N_RUNS]
                            [--tolerance TOLERANCE] [--append-on-pass] [--new-database]
                            [--plot-path PLOT_PATH]
-                           prof_path database_path fail_data_path commit_sha
+                           prof_path database_path fail_data_path label

 Run the package benchmarking.

 This function runs the standard benchmarking for the pyrealm package.
 The profiling tests in the test suite generate a set of combined profile data across the package functionality.
-This function can then reads in a set of combined profile data and compare it to previous benchmark data.
+This command then reads in a set of combined profile data and compares it to previous benchmark data.

 The profiling excludes all profiled code objects matching regex patterns provided using the `--exclude` argument.
 The defaults exclude standard and site packages,